seamplex/feenox/README.markdown

 If the statically-linked binaries above do not fit your needs, the recommended way of getting FeenoX is to compile from source.

-1. Install mandatory dependences
+1. Install mandatory dependencies

         sudo apt-get install git gcc make automake autoconf libgsl-dev

-2. Install optional dependences (of course these are *optional* but recommended)
+2. Install optional dependencies (of course these are *optional* but recommended)

         sudo apt-get install lib-sundials-dev petsc-dev slepc-dev libreadline-dev